 What are the advantages of using microfiber cloths to clean?

 "Microfiber cloths absorb up to 98 percent of moisture," says Varela.
-"This is helpful because moisture, along with organic compound, like food, is the perfect environment for bacteria to grow.
+"This is helpful because moisture, along with organic compounds, like food, is the perfect environment for bacteria to grow.
 [Microfiber cloths] can also capture up to 99 percent of microbes.
-This means that, along with a good cleaning product, your kitchen surface will be not only clean, but also sanitized."
+This means that, along with a good cleaning product, your kitchen surface will be not only clean but also sanitized."

 How often should you change out a mop head?

 The best answer is "when needed," as it depends on how often you use your mop and how dirty the mop head gets.
 With typical use, you'll want to aim for changing it every two to three months or sooner.

 How do you clean a garbage bin, and how often?